-Our first 20 Ha project will be in association with Earth Connection Center for Eco-education and Leadership.
-Their 45Ha property is a former ranch and is highly degraded with mostly thorny pioneer tree species.
-We will be planting to restore the site to a more diverse tropical forest.
+Our first project is in association with Earth Connection Center Biological Reserve.
+The 40 ha property was a ranch and was highly degraded with mostly thorny pioneer tree species.
+We are be planting to restore the site to a diverse tropical forest.

-In June 2017 we ran our first Latin American Ecosystem Restoration Camp.
-We collected the seed and grew the diverse list of tropical tree species with the help of many volunteers!
+In 2017 we ran our first Latin American Ecosystem Restoration Camp.
+We collected the seed and grew a diversity of tropical tree species with the help of many volunteers!
 During our first camp we planted 8Ha of Tropical Forest!.
-Our next camp is planned for June 2018.
-Come join us!

 - Train local people to grow their own trees and do habitat restoration,